Phytosauria

 For many years, phytosaurs were considered to be the most basal group of Pseudosuchia (crocodile-line archosaurs), meaning that they were thought to be more closely related to the crocodilians than to birds (the other living group of archosaurs).
-Then some studies of the evolutionary relationships of early archosauriforms suggested that phytosaurs evolved before the split between crocodile- and bird-line archosaurs and are the sister taxon of Archosauria.
+Some studies of the evolutionary relationships of early archosauriforms have suggested that phytosaurs evolved before the split between crocodile- and bird-line archosaurs and are a sister taxon of Archosauria.
 The most recent study retains the former way of classifying phytosaurs as pseudosuchians.

 Phytosaurs had a nearly global distribution during the Triassic.
 Fossils have been recovered from Europe, North America, India, Morocco, Thailand, Brazil, Greenland and Madagascar.
 Fossils attributed to phytosaurs have been found in Early Jurassic rocks, possibly extending their temporal range beyond the Triassic-Jurassic boundary.
+They may have also been present in rock layers dating to the Middle Triassic of China as evidenced by Diandongosuchus, however it is not known if this is truly a member of the clade.